Mexican drug lord gets his own miniseries, made in Colombia

 Speaking before a pursuit scene that included gunfire and screeching tires, De la O said: “It was a challenge to play Chapo, because of his complexity.”
 Guzman, the son of impoverished farmers, rose to a spot on the list of the world’s richest people.

-Asked if he plays Guzman as a hero or a villain, De la O said “I can’t judge him.
-From an actor’s perspective, you don’t judge whether the characters are good or bad … We tell the truth, and that truth can be harsh.”
+Asked if he plays Guzman as a hero or a villain, De la O said, “I can’t judge him.
+From an actor’s perspective, you don’t judge whether the characters are good or bad. … We tell the truth, and that truth can be harsh.”

 Research for the script started three years ago, based on meetings with reporters who covered the drug trade, acquaintances, DEA reports and psychological profiles of Guzman drawn up in prison.